Monte Carlo event generation of neutrino-electron scattering: Neutrino scattering off charged leptons

 where $\delta_{\ell\ell^\prime}$ is the Kronecker symbol, $\theta_W$ is the Weinberg angle, and

-is the Fermi constant relating weak coupling constant $g$ and $W$-boson mass $M_W$.
+is the Fermi constant relating the weak coupling constant $g$ and $W$-boson mass $M_W$.
+In this paper, we do not discuss non-standard neutrino interactions~\cite{Healey:2013vka}.

-Neutrino-electron scattering includes 6 channels differing by the incoming (anti)neutrino type, and 10 subchannels differing by the final leptons:
+In what follows, we focus on the neutrino-electron scattering processes.
+There are six channels corresponding to all possible incoming neutrino and antineutrino flavours, with a total of 10 subchannels differing by the set of final leptons:

-There is no interference between any subchannels.
-The processes with $\ell^\prime=\ell$ are in the literature called `elastic'.
+The six processes with final states identical to the initial ones are called `elastic' in the literature.

-Neutrino masses can be safely neglected.
-The atomic binding energy of electrons $10\,{\rm eV}\lesssim E_e^{\rm bind}\lesssim10\,{\rm keV}$ is much smaller than the electron mass $m_e$ and to good approximation target electrons can be taken to be at rest for the neutrino energies exceeding the electron mass $m_e$.
-It is also assumed that polarizations of target and outgoing electrons are not measured.
+In these considerations, we safely neglect neutrino masses.
+The atomic binding energy of electrons $10\,{\rm eV}\lesssim E_e^{\rm bind}\lesssim10\,{\rm keV}$ is much smaller than the electron mass $m_e$, and to good approximation, one can take the target electrons to be at rest.
+We also assume that the polarization of the target and outgoing electrons is not measured.